Higganum, Connecticut

 Higganum is a village and census-designated place (CDP) in the town of Haddam, a part of Middlesex County, Connecticut, United States.
 The population was 2,089 at the 2020 census.

 History

 The name "Higganum" is derived from an Indian name meaning either "at the tomahawk rock" or "Great Bend in River".

 At about 1800, Higganum Center was the area of most economic activity in the town.
 The neighborhood had abundant water power, and Higganum Landing on the Connecticut River formed a natural cove that served as a river port and shipbuilding center from the late 1700s through the mid-1800s.
 Scovil Hoe Company, which made hoes that helped till soil for crops that included cotton and tobacco, once had a major factory based in Higganum.
 Higganum Landing Historic District has been listed on the National Register of Historic Places since 2018.

-Higganum now encompasses the town's traditional center and remains the shopping and civic center for Haddam.
+Higganum encompasses the town's traditional center and remains the shopping and civic center for Haddam.
 It has a center green with a veterans' memorial, Shad museum, a youth center and a gazebo.